-The increase in research and development expense was primarily attributable to a \$5.3 million increase in salaries and personnel-related costs, including an increase in stock based compensation of \$0.4 million, due to additional research and development headcount.
-Additionally, we experienced a \$2.7 million increase in engineering consulting fees for assistance in product development and \$0.8 million related to increases in facilities and overhead allocation, other operating costs, and travel-related costs driven by an increase in the number of employees.
+The increase in research and development expense in absolute terms was primarily attributable to a \$2.6 million increase in salaries and personnel-related costs due to additional research and development headcount.
+Included in this increase is an increase in stock-based compensation of \$1.0 million that is comprised of \$0.5 million for the accrual of separation benefits related to the departure of the Chief Technology Officer and \$0.5 million attributable to equity awards granted to new and existing research and development associates.
+Additionally, we experienced a \$0.3 million increase in engineering consulting fees for assistance in product development and a \$0.2 million increase in technology infrastructure costs.